FelipeDecome/podcastr_nlw/README.md

 -   [x] Finalize minified player styles and make it responsible as well.
 -   [x] Minified Player for smaller screens.
 -   [x] Create a new color scheme.
+-   [x] Remove members column in the Episodes table.
+-   [x] Remove members from players.

 <hr/>